Skip to content

 Case Detail opened from Histories after clicking Add Case on the risky pricing reply

-After the case is saved, go back to Edit Agents, open Consultation Desk, and update only the relevant part of Instructions.
+If you choose to fix or expand, go back to Edit Agents, open the Agent, and update only the relevant part of Instructions, knowledge, or tool setup.

 When the change is ready: